NServiceBusExtensions/Home/readme.md

 ### Can I fork, re-use code, or start competing (possibly commercial) projects?

 Yes.

-### Do all developers in a company need to become Patrons?

-No. Only those coding against projects that directly, or indirectly, consume any of the NuGet packages listed below.

 ### What happens if I wrap one of these libraries in another library?